I found myself aimlessly staring in the mirror, finally realizing that this is was my life for the next 35 years.

-I didn’t realize when I took the position these guys had no clue what they were doing.
-They played their roles very well.
-I was a little fed up, to begin with; the last position I had lasted 6 months due to the partners splitting the business and subsequently closing the NY office.
+I didn’t realize when I took the position that this was the case.
+The bosses played their roles very well.
+I was also a little fed up to begin with; the last position I had lasted 6 months due to the partners splitting the business and subsequently closing the NY office.
 I was on the brink of burnout and hoped this job would be the breath of fresh air, the change from the boiler room sales environment I was used to, but it was worse.

 I knew a couple of years before this moment that I needed some time.
 Time I didn’t take in between high school and college.
 Time I didn’t even take after college when I couldn’t find a job because of the worst recession in history.
 Time that I still have trouble giving myself, as I feel I am wasting precious time that should otherwise be spent urgently awaiting, yet subconsciously fearing what’s next.

 I just needed time, not a couple of days, weeks or months, but at least a year to myself to, as the Donald would say “figure out what’s going on,” with me!
-I was tired of chasing money in the concrete jungle of NYC.
-I was tired of going to work and coming home to loneliness, not enjoying my friends, family or even myself.
+I was tired of chasing money in the concrete jungle, I was tired of going to work and coming home to loneliness, I was tired of not enjoying my friends, family or even myself.

 I was, however, making great money, living in a nice apartment and even going on extravagant vacations.
 So what was my problem?
 Why was I unhappy?

 I grew up at the crossroads of two cultures – the stubborn and strong-willed Albanian, and the right to be free American.
-The American dream of going to college, making a lot of money and having my own purchasing power sounded pretty good.
-My Albanian friends were married somewhere between the ages of 16 and 21, adopting a whole new dysfunctional family and having someone to answer to – I knew that wasn’t my escape.
+The American dream of going to college, making a lot of money and buying everything I wanted sounded pretty good.
+My Albanian friends were married somewhere between the ages of 16 and 21, adopting a whole new dysfunctional family and having someone to answer to again.
+I knew that wasn’t my escape.
 I found the American dream more appealing and also my way out from the insanity of an Albanian household.
-The only other way would have been marriage.

 Freedom, however, isn’t always free.
 The dream included a degree in partying and an $80,000 bar tab also known as student loans, which by the end of it will total way over what I ever imagined to pay for an education.
 Worth it?
-I’d still say yes, because it helped me believe that goal setting works, received enough of an education to write and do research and make enough money in the corporate world to give me that bit of confidence to take the first step in trying my luck venturing on my own, which was to quit.
+I’d still say yes, because it helped me believe that goal setting works, received enough of an education to write and do research, and make enough money in the corporate world to give me that bit of confidence to take the first step in trying my luck venturing on my own.

 So here I am now.
 After working almost 8 hard years, saving enough money, selling what I could of my belongings, and kissing my apartment in the sky goodbye…I am gloriously sitting on my bed in my room that happens to be under my parents’ roof.
 Ok, so not the most glamorous outcome, but a necessary step in figuring out what freedom means to me.
 As for the last 20 years of my life, I’ve felt like a slave to the system, with a single focus – to get rich and then enjoy life.

-One morning at work in October of last year, after another passive aggressive moment with my asexually awkward boss, I started to see that the abuse was not good for either of us.
-I ended up buying a one-way ticket to Geneva that afternoon for December 14th, a date I picked because the flights were cheap.
+One morning at work, October of last year, after another passive aggressive moment with my extremely awkward boss, I started to see that the abuse was not good for either of us.
+I ended up buying a one-way ticket to Geneva that afternoon, for December 14th, a date I picked because the flights were cheap.
 A little dramatic, yes, but I knew it was over, I just waited it out until I got all my ducks in a row.

 I really had no idea what I was doing, but my lease was up, I definitely couldn’t afford the rent on my own, and I absolutely had no more energy to search for a new job, nor deal with a whole new set of bosses, clients, colleagues, etc. I knew I wanted to travel, so I finally did it, decided it was time to move out of NYC.
 My only option, however, was home – in Jersey.
-It was a long drawn out internal battle that to this day wonder if it was the wisest choice.
+It was a long drawn out internal battle that, to this day, I still wonder if it was the best choice.